About Our Governors

 Sarah Garwood

-Both my children joined QEII school in 2010 on moving to Horsham and we were all made to feel welcomed and supported.
-I decided I wanted to play a small part in continuing the great work that this school does everyday and became a governor shortly after.
-For most of the time I have been Vice-Chair but have recently stepped up to be Chair of Governors in my daughter's final year.
-As well as my enthusiasm and love of the school, I bring over 20 years experience of being a parent to children with SEN and health issues.
+Both my children joined QEII School in 2010 on moving to Horsham and we were all made to feel welcomed and supported.
+I decided I wanted to play a small part in continuing the great work that this school does everyday and became a governor shortly afterwards.
+For most of this time I have been Vice Chair, apart from an 18 month period of being Chair during my daughter’s final year in school.
+I bring over 20 years experience of being a parent to children with SEN and complex health issues.

 Maggie Motteram